jaxPlayer/Paul-Gaddy-s-Portfolio/README.md

 <a href="https://ibb.co/QPPpJSQ"><img align="center" src="https://i.ibb.co/QPPpJSQ/Screen-Shot-2020-10-26-at-18-55-51.png" alt="Screen-Shot-2020-10-26-at-18-55-51" border="0" width="300px" height="150px" display="block" margin-left="auto" margin-right="auto" width="50%"></a>
 <hr>
 <br>
-6.This is the space shooter game I made in 9th grade.
+6.Lastly, this is the space shooter game I made in 9th grade.
 You use the spacebar to navigate and each time you land a hit on the alien, you gain a point.
 If you miss too many times, you lose a turn and the game ends.
 (Javascript, p5.js)